According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 How to develop leadership qualities

-Developing leadership qualities can be done through practise.
+Developing leadership qualities can be done through practice.

 First, take a look at the good leadership qualities we’ve mentioned above and highlight those that you want to work on.